yacosta738/yacosta738.github.io/src/pages/blog/d-the-dependency-inversion-principle.md

 ---
-title: "[D] The Dependency Inversion Principle"
+title: '[D] The Dependency Inversion Principle'
 description: This article explores the Dependency Inversion Principle (DIP) in SOLID design principles, highlighting the benefits of creating flexible and easy-to-maintain code.
 It provides a Kotlin example for implementing DIP to